pbailey/pbailey.github.io/_posts/2018-04-11-introduction.md

 Hello Vikings, we are excited to welcome you to our blogging site!

 What has been a long journey for the PTR team is soon going to bear fruit, with the release of the upcoming Match 3 feature in June.
-We will have more exciting details on that next week in a post dedicated to that topic.
+We will have more exciting details on that very soon in a post dedicated to the topic.

-The Valhalla Platform is still a work in progress of course, and will continue to be into the future.
+Valhalla is still a work in progress of course, and will continue to be into the future.
 Our goals are twofold:

 Short Term - The goal here is to support our Worlds migration from Flash to Html5, and to enable Worlds to add features such as Match 3 into the production environment, while gaining knowledge of our new technology.